Skip to content

 The Trichoderma lives in Symbiosis with the plant and do all this in exchange for a little sugar that it get back from the plant root.

 The fungal threads also secrete a portion of this sugar that they do not use themselves around the threads, which in turn attracts the Rhizobacteria present.
-Because the Rhizobacteria are present around the fungal threads, which in turn promotes nutritional intake, the soil also receives the correct pH.
+Because the Rhizobacteria are present around the fungal threads, which in turn promotes nutritional intake, the soil also receives the correct pH value.

-These days even hydroponic growers on Rockwool are using Trichoderma and Rhizobacteria for there crops.
+These days even hydroponic growers on Rockwool are using Trichoderma fungi and Rhizobacteria for their crops.

 However, a bacterial preparation cannot be stored in liquid form for a long time because bacteria need sugars to survive.
 Without sugars, bacteria only live for 3 days in wet conditions.

-With sugars, a liquid preparation would expand in a short time (bacteria multiply) and a bottle may even explode.
+With sugars, a liquid preparation would expand in a short time because bacteria multiply and a bottle will swollow up or may even explode.
 When the sugars run out, the bacteria die.